Ahmad-Alomgir/Ahmad-Alomgir/README.md

 - 👋 Hi, I’m @Ahmad-Alomgir
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming, Gaming and Web Developing
-- 🌱 I’m currently learning C , C++ , Java
+- 🌱 I’m currently learning C , C++ , Java , Python , Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...